 I have also given talks on other internal seminars:

-I have been a reviewer for the following journals: Physica A: Statistical Mechanics and its Applications, Communication Physics, Scientific Reports, New Journal of Physics, IEEE Transactions on Network Science and Engineering, Bioinformatics, Chaos Solitons and Fractals, Journal of Physics A: Mathematical and Theoretical.
+I have been a reviewer for the following journals: Physical Review E, Nature Communication, Nature Physics, Physica A: Statistical Mechanics and its Applications, Communication Physics, Scientific Reports, New Journal of Physics, IEEE Transactions on Network Science and Engineering, Bioinformatics, Chaos Solitons and Fractals, Journal of Physics A: Mathematical and Theoretical, Chaos: An Interdisciplinary journal of Nonlinear Science

 With the hit of new pandemic threats, scientific frameworks are needed to understand the unfolding of the epidemic.
 The use of mobile apps that are able to trace contacts is of utmost importance in order to control new infected cases and contain further propagation.
 Here we present a theoretical approach using both percolation and message-passing techniques, to the role of contact tracing, in mitigating an epidemic wave.
 We show how the increase of the app adoption level raises the value of the epidemic threshold, which is eventually maximized when high-degree nodes are preferentially targeted.
 Analytical results are compared with extensive Monte Carlo simulations showing good agreement for both homogeneous and heterogeneous networks.
 These results are important to quantify the level of adoption needed for contact-tracing apps to be effective in mitigating an epidemic.